schemaanalyst/schemaanalyst/README.md

 SampleOutput`

 This will produce a series of `INSERT` statements for each mutant of the schema.
-Some abbreviated output from the previous command include:
+Some abbreviated output from the previous command includes:

 ```
 INSERT INTO "artists"(